NSRagu/Kmeans-Clustering/README.md

 *  Download the project and unzip it.
 *  Copy the 'k-means' folder to your project directory and follow sample usage.

 ##Testing:
 * For unit testing Mocha and Sinon have been used.
-Use 'mocha test' to start the test.
-* If tests fail due to insufficient time run 'mocha test --timeout 100000' to allow sufficient time for running each case.
+* On newer computers run the command 'mocha --timeout 50000', the 50000 ms timeout is to give enough time for tests to complete as they might not process before timeout.
+* On older computers run the command 'mocha --timeout 300000', the 300000 ms timeout is to give enough time for tests to complete as they might not process before timeout on older computers.
+* If need be more than 300000 ms should be used to run the tests depending on the processing power of the computer.

 ##Documentation